-Covered medical services are the Reasonable Charges actually incurred by a covered person for the following medical services, treatment and supplies which are Medically Necessary for and in connection with the treatment of the person for a non-occupational injury, sickness or to diagnose current medical symptoms.
-Benefits are payable at the level of benefits stated on the Schedule of Benefits Summary.
+Covered medical services are the reasonable charges actually incurred by a covered person for the following medical services, treatment and supplies which are medically necessary for and in connection with the treatment of the person for a non-occupational injury, sickness or to diagnose current medical symptoms.
+Benefits are payable at the level of benefits stated on the Schedule of Benefits Summary on page 7.